 Why ask this survey question?

-Related to understanding your church’s mission, this question identifies how leaders feel about the education and communication around your mission that helps your congregation make important connections.
+Related to understanding your church’s mission, this question identifies how leaders feel about the education and communication around your mission that helps your congregation make essential connections.

 Why ask this survey question?